aifenaike/kasa_instadeep_Hack_DLI_2024/README.md

    - Data from InstaNovo, including top beam predictions and additional metadata like retention time, mass-to-charge ratio, and intensity arrays.

 2. **Filtering Methods**
-   - Filtering rows with empty strings in the Beam 0 column and negative infinity in the log probability column.
+   - Filtering rows with empty strings in the Target column and inserting negative infinity in the log probability column.
+This corresponds to rows where the top 5 peptides predicted by InstaNovo doesn't align with the actual peptide target.
    - Filtering on precursor mass to remove invalid peptide predictions.
    - Filtering using retention time to exclude predictions outside acceptable time ranges.